 The Nature Conservancy and Dogfish Head

-Dogfish Head Companies have supported The Nature Conservancy via The Dogfish Dash since 2007.
+Dogfish Head Companies have supported The Nature Conservancy via The Dogfish Dash from 2007 - 2020.
 Since the first starting gun fired through today, Dogfish Head by teaming up with amazing sponsors over the years, and with the help of thousands of runners from around the country (and world) has raised over $1 Million dollars for The Nature Conservancy.
 "Dash Dollars" as we sometimes call the funds raised have helped protect nature in Delaware in a variety of ways.
 We’ve embraced the mindset of “think globally, act locally,”, and our partnership with TNC has help to fund projects like the replacement of a non-powered vessel dock at the Edward H. McCabe Nature Preserve and reforestation projects at both McCabe Nature Preserve and at the Ponders Tract Preserve.
 Both preserves are located within a few miles of our Milton Brewery, and offer opportunities to residents and visitors to get out and explore beautiful southern Delaware.

 Grove Park Dock & Canal Access